 The second type is the one-piece toilet.
 In such toilets, the bowl and the tank are fused together, making it look seamless and neat.
 The plus side of having such a toilet is that it is even smaller, and a little easier to install.
 On the downside, should one of the components fail, you may have to replace the entire thing.

 Fun fact, a regular toilet uses up to 7 times more water than a compact toilet.
 That fact isn’t very fun once the monthly water bill comes around.
 On average, compact toilets use around 1.5 gallons of water per flush, although this is on the higher end as well.

 Pay attention to the GPF (gallon per flush) rating of the toilet you settle for.
 Some come with dual flushing systems that allow you to pick the half flush or the full flush to save on water whenever necessary.
 It makes a huge difference in terms of water consumption at the end of the month.

 Here’s where you need to get fussy.
 Compact toilets have various flushing mechanisms.
 You might hear the words “gravity flush” being thrown around a lot, and that’s because it is one of the best options out there.

-The gravity flush uses water pressure to clear out the bowl through the trapway with the help of a siphoning action.
-This is quieter than the pressure-assisted system that uses air to force down the water.
+The gravity flush uses water pressure to clear out the bowl through the tramway with the help of a siphoning action.
+This is quieter than the pressure-assisted toilet system that uses air to force down the water.
 Though this results in a faster flush, it is also quite noisy.